openlab-at-city-tech/openlab/wp-content/plugins/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==
+= 2.0.45.2 03/01/2023 =
+* BUG: The attribute 'area-label' may not appear in tag 'a' #424

+= 2.0.45.1 02/07/2023 =
+* BUG: Easy TOC is showing the wrong TOC on each post #416

+= 2.0.45 01/30/2023 =
+* BUG: Some linking span tags are not being created inside headings due to Internationalization characters #312
+* BUG: When a user adds the TOC while using Elementor PRO, the TOC does not scroll down. #372
+* BUG: TOC conflicts with the Beaver Builder plugin. #280
+* BUG: Empty space appears after removing the header label. #376
+* BUG: When selecting the "User defined" option in width then the TOC goes off to right side of the screen. #374

+= 2.0.44.3 01/27/2023 =
+* BUG: PHP 8.1 error on inc.plugin-compatibility.php:282 #295 #291

+= 2.0.44.2 01/25/2023 =
+* BUG: Warning and Fatal error with version 2.0.44.1 and PHP 8.1 #368

+= 2.0.44.1 01/25/2023 =
+* BUG: Update to 2.0.44 caused Dashboard critical error #368

+= 2.0.44 01/25/2023 =
+* BUG: Anchor links are no longer appearing in the URLs #394
+* BUG: While Heading created with Divi pixel are not working. #295
+* BUG: Need to make a feature or functionality where after clicking on the link, Toc should automatically get closed. #291
+* BUG: Some headings are not working with WP-Typography #407
+* BUG: Not working in Persian Language. #303
+* BUG: Heading not working in the Russian language on the Pale Moon Browser. #368

+= 2.0.43 01/13/2023 =
+* TWEAK: update readme #396
+* BUG: Anchor links are no longer appearing in the URLs #394
+* TWEAK: Remove Offer banner #393

+= 2.0.42 01/06/2023 =
+* BUG: Some bugs occurring due to a "-" in pages created with Elementor #306

 = 2.0.41.1 01/03/2023 =
 * BUG: Links not working in the Japanese language. #387